TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA¶

 Loss & Training¶

-The target LoRA \(\mathcal{A}_t\) is trained on top of the frozen backbone \(\mathcal{M}_t\) using filtered synthetic data with a standard NLL loss:
+The target LoRA \(\mathcal{A}_t\) is attached to the frozen target backbone \(\mathcal{M}_t\) and trained only on the filtered synthetic data by computing standard NLL loss for the selected tokens:

 Key Experimental Results¶